How to Make Your Voice Higher

 You need to fake it until you make it.

 Conclusion: No, You Can’t Make Your Voice Higher Permanently

 You can’t (and shouldn’t) change things that make you unique, unless you’re in hormone therapy which will eventually start to work.

 Your voice is determined the moment you’re born because of genes and anatomy.
 At the same time, influences like pop culture and family play an essential part in how you choose to position it.

 Changing the way you sound permanently is not really possible.
 Giving the impression of a higher voice, though, is.
-By simply following all the tips we described above or by using technology, our brand new Mauvio app.
-With Mauvio you can, among others, make your voice sound higher, deeper, or even robotic.
+By simply following all the tips we described above or by using technology, our brand new Voice Changer.
+With Voice Changer you can, among others, make your voice sound higher, deeper, or even robotic.